 Lunar Caustic as a sardonic and ambiguous title for a cauterizing work on madness has, | feel, a great deal of merit.
 But lunar caustic is also silver nitrate and used unsuccessfully to cure syphilis.
 And indeed as such it might stand symbolically for any imperfect or abortive cure, for example of alcoholism.

-Like many drunks, Lowry teetered between self-pity and self-loathing, but the writer in him kept careful watch on his often disastrous and eventful life, and it is because of this his writing never indulged in the worst excesses of the bar-room drunk of being boring.
+Like many drunks, Lowry teetered between self-pity and self-loathing, but the writer in him kept a careful watch on his often disastrous and eventful life, and it is because of this his writing never indulged in the worst excesses of the bar-room drunk of being boring.
 Indeed, Lowry’s books are complex enough to deserve more than one reading, for as Schopenhauer once wrote:

 “Any book that is at all important ought to be at once read through twice; ... on a second reading the connection of the different portions of the book will be better understood, and the beginning comprehended only when the end is known; and partly because we are not in the same temper and disposition on both readings.”